beantowel/minimal-jsim/README.md

 # minimal-jsim (Work in Progress)
-A dotnet simple implementation of [jsbsim](https://github.com/JSBSim-Team/jsbsim).
+A csharp simple implementation of [jsbsim](https://github.com/JSBSim-Team/jsbsim).